-Thirty students will be accepted on an annual basis.
 If more than 30 applicants are qualified, students will be offered a seat based on the qualifying criteria (aggregate of calculated GPA, the number of program specific courses completed with a "C" or better, and the observation rubric).
-If the qualifying criteria aggregate score of two applicants is equal, then the date of completing the qualifications will be used to rank order those applicants.
+If the qualifying criteria aggregate score of two applicants is equal, then the college application date will be used to rank order those applicants.

 Qualified students not in the top 30 will be admitted in a following cohort year.
 This acceptance is contingent upon re-application prior to the deadline of the offered cohort year to verify continued interest in pursuing the degree.
-All students not accepted for the current year will be encouraged to have an informational meeting with their academic advisor to discuss strategies for persistence in qualifying or opportunities for other health care majors and/or other career directions offered at Rhodes State College.
+All students not accepted for the current year will be encouraged to attend an informational meeting with programmatic faculty to discuss strategies for persistence in qualifying or opportunities for other health care majors and/or other career directions offered at Rhodes State College.